-If your home or building has porous duct material, also known as fiberglass ductwork, duct board or fiberboard, Antimicrobial Duct Coating may be necessary after cleaning of the HVAC system.
+If your home or building has porous duct material, also known as fiberglass ductwork, duct board or fiberboard, Antimicrobial Duct Coating may be necessary after cleaning and decontamination of the HVAC system.

 Why would your system require antimicrobial duct coating?